 Congratulations to Heather E. Krans on her selection as the 2014 Philip Hollman Gender Equality Award Recipient

-Past NHWBA President, Heather E. Krans, will receive this year's Philip Hollman Gender Equality Award at the Gender Equality Committee Breakfast to be held at the New Hampshire Bar Association's Mid-year Meeting on March 7, 2014.
+Past NHWBA President, Heather E. Krans, was this year's recipient of the Philip Hollman Gender Equality Award.
 Heather is well deserving of this award.
 She is of counsel to the Stein Law Firm and concentrates her practice in the areas of domestic relations and appellate law.
 She has been selected by her peers for inclusion in Best Lawyers in America (2013, 2014).
 She has been named the Best Lawyers' 2014 Concord Family Law "Lawyer of the Year."
 Heather is also listed as a "Rising Star" in Super Lawyers® - Rising Stars Edition (2010, 2011, and 2012).
 In 2012, she was admitted as a Fellow of the American Academy of Matrimonial Lawyers (AAML), an association of the nation's leading practitioners in the field of family law.
 She is one of only four lawyers in New Hampshire to be so credentialed.

 She recently chaired the Family Law Section of the NH Bar Association and in 2012, she was appointed by the NH Supreme Court to serve on the Professional Conduct Committee of the Attorney Discipline Office.
 She serves on the Board of Trustees for the Women's Fund of New Hampshire, and recently completed a six-year term as a trustee of Planned Parenthood of Northern New England.
 Heather was President of the NHWBA from 2004 to 2006 and helped expand our organization.